Consumer Financial Protection Bureau, muzzled under Trump, prepares to renew tough industry oversight

 But the CFPB — which President Biden has tapped 38-year-old Rohit Chopra to lead — is also likely to take an unprecedentedly tough line against industry giants it finds engaging in abusive practices, former agency officials advising the Biden team say.

 “It’s a matter of ramping back up,” said Richard Cordray, the CFPB’s first director, who stepped down in late 2017.
-The agency under Trump was “picking at odds and ends.
+The agency under President Donald Trump was “picking at odds and ends.
 They ramped down, and it’s a matter of changing direction.”

 That will mark a dramatic turn.
-Just last year, consumer complaints to the agency rose by 60 percent over 2019, agency data show, setting a new record as the economic crisis wiped out millions of jobs and pushed lower-income Americans to the brink.
+Just last year, consumer complaints to the agency rose by 60 percent over 2019, agency data show, setting a record as the economic crisis wiped out millions of jobs and pushed lower-income Americans to the brink.

 Yet the relief the agency secured for consumers topped out at less than $700 million, a fraction of the $5.6 billion it collected in 2015, its high watermark.
-Kathy Kraninger, a Trump appointee who resigned as director of the agency last week at President Biden’s request, signaled the outcome at the start of the pandemic.
-She said in late March financial companies would not face penalties for violating consumer protections in the Cares Act if they made “good-faith” efforts to comply.
+Kathy Kraninger, a Trump appointee who resigned as director of the agency last week at Biden’s request, signaled the outcome at the start of the pandemic.
+She said in late March that financial companies would not face penalties for violating consumer protections in the Cares Act if they made “good-faith” efforts to comply.

 The approach continued the agency’s more hands-off approach to corporate interests under Trump appointees.
 Over the course of the Trump presidency, the agency wrangled $2.3 billion in consumer relief, a steep drop from the $10.7 billion during its first five full years in operation under the Obama administration.
-And the agency shifted its crosshairs notably — from big-money actions against major companies including American Express, Citibank, Corinthian Colleges, JPMorgan Chase, Sprint, and Wells Fargo, to smaller-dollar rulings against more fringe firms.
+And the agency shifted its crosshairs notably — from big-money actions against major companies including American Express, Citibank, Corinthian Colleges, JPMorgan Chase, Sprint and Wells Fargo, to smaller-dollar rulings against more fringe firms.

 “When you’re only going after last-dollar scammers and small, fly-by-night companies, you’re not sending a message to the big banks, big debt collectors, and big credit bureaus that there’s a sheriff in town,” said Ed Mierzwinski, senior director of the U.S. Public Interest Research Group’s federal consumer program.
 “As soon as he’s confirmed, Rohit will bring a renewed sense of urgency.”

 The White House referred questions to the CFPB, which did not respond to a request for comment.
-In announcing Chopra, the Biden transition said the CFPB’s former student loan ombudsman now serving on the Federal Tradition Commission “has actively advocated to promote fair, competitive markets that protect families and honest businesses from abuses.”
+In announcing Chopra, the Biden transition said the CFPB’s former student loan ombudsman now serving on the Federal Trade Commission “has actively advocated to promote fair, competitive markets that protect families and honest businesses from abuses.”

-Former colleagues say they expect Chopra, a Wharton School graduate and acolyte of Sen. Elizabeth Warren (D-Mass.), to use the agency’s enforcement authority to fundamentally shake up how big businesses interact with consumers where he perceives widespread abuse.
+Former colleagues say they expect Chopra, a graduate of the Wharton School at the University of Pennsylvania and acolyte of Sen. Elizabeth Warren (D-Mass.), to use the agency’s enforcement authority to fundamentally shake up how big businesses interact with consumers where he perceives widespread abuse.

 “Under a Director Chopra, I think you’ll see the agency looking at industry practices in a broader way, seeking systemic changes in matters harming consumers, not just one-off fraud cases,” said Hudson Cook attorney Lucy Morris, who worked with Chopra as the CFPB’s then-deputy enforcement director.